 After the third set, let the dough rest, covered, for the remainder of bulk fermentation.

 4. Chill Dough – 1:00 p.m. to 1:15 p.m.

 Your dough should be puffy and light at the end of bulk fermentation (as seen below), but still elastic and not overly gassy.
 If your final dough temperature was lower than the 77°F (25°C) for this recipe or your dough is still tight, dense, and not smoother, give it another 15 to 30 minutes and check again.

 Uncover your bulk fermentation container and place the dough in the refrigerator for 15 to 25 minutes.
 This time will help firm up the dough to make shaping and transferring to the pan much easier.

 First, lightly oil your Pullman pan with butter.
 While this isn't strictly necessary when using a USA Pan Pullman pan, it's a little insurance just in case.

 I shaped this dough in my typical method for shaping a pan loaf.
-Check out my guide to shaping pan loaves for detailed instruction.
+Check out my guide to shaping pan loaves for detailed instructions.